Argyle and Campbell Street bicycle connections

 Will people use this bicycle lane?

-Providing safer separated cycle lane connections make cycling more accessible to a broader range of the community that would otherwise be intimidated by cycling amongst vehicle traffic.
-It is therefore expected that more people will utilise these lanes accordingly and will increasingly as an overall connected network across the city is developed.
-It is anticipated that more people will make use of these lanes, especially as the development of a fully connected network across the city progresses.
+Providing safer separated cycle lane connections makes cycling more accessible.
+Especially to a anyone who would otherwise be intimidated by cycling amongst vehicle traffic.
+It is therefore expected that an increasing number of people will utilise these lanes.
+This will increase more as an overall connected network across the city is developed.

 Will any parking be removed?